sjalex78/sjcoding_blog/content/posts/20210701-introduction-to-ruby.md

 ---
 ![First Line of Ruby](/images/PreCourse/intro-to-ruby.png)

 This module really helped me to my head around variables, methods, comments, strings.
 Below is a series of screen shots and my notes.
-I am writing handwritten notes when undetaking all these units- I feel writing down ideas really helps me to process new ideas and the transformation of information definately a learning strategy that has been very sucessful for me.
+I am writing handwritten notes when undertaking all these units- I feel writing down ideas really helps me to process new ideas and the transformation of information definately a learning strategy that has been very successful for me.

 ![Handwritten_notes](/images/PreCourse/IntrotoRuby_notbook.jpg)